 - Contributions to voluntary pension funds and the purchase of voluntary pension for employees exceeding VND 3 million per month per person.

-- Reserves for research and development (R&D) that is not in accordance with the prevailing regulations.
+- Reserves for research and development (R&D) that are not in accordance with the prevailing regulations.

 - Provisions for stock devaluation, bad debts, financial investment losses, product and services warranties, government/corporate/government-guaranteed bonds or construction work that are not in accordance with the prevailing regulations.

 - Unrealised foreign exchange gain/losses due to the revaluation of foreign currency items other than account payables at the end of a financial year.